-An official real-time discussion channel is available to members and guests of the site, hosted on the Freenode IRC network in #lobsters.
-This channel was originally created by @kristof. @pushcx, @355e3b (c355e3b on IRC), and @aleph (Church- on IRC) are channel operators.
+An official real-time discussion channel is available to members and guests of the site, hosted on the Libera.Chat IRC network in #lobsters.
+This channel was originally created by @kristof on freenode, and stayed with the network on 2021-05-19 after that domain was lost. @pushcx, @355e3b (c355e3b on IRC), and @aleph (Church on IRC) are channel operators.

 The policies and ideals of the discussion channel are the same as the website; quality content and conversing, respect for other users, and no spamming.
-Slightly off-topic discussion is generally acceptable.
+Slightly off-topic discussion is generally acceptable, but we're still not open to discussion of electoral politics and policies.
 The channel isn't busy enough that there's always someone talking, so don't be surprised if you try to start a conversation and no one responds.
 Leave it open and you'll see activity, though we're most active during US work hours.

-Lurking in the channel is a bot called mockturtle created and maintained by @alynpost.
+Lurking in the channel is a bot creatively called lobstersbot.
 It announces new stories submitted to the site and provides other useful features like showing the page title of URLs mentioned in the channel.

 If you'd like a cloak to note that you've contributed to Lobsters development or just for privacy as a regular user, contact a channel operator for a lobsters/developer/username or lobsters/user/username cloak.

-For a feed of stories without discussion, mockturtle also posts new stories in #lobsters-feed on the same network.
+For a feed of stories without discussion, mockturtle also posts new stories in #lobsters-feed.

 Lobsters used to have an channel called #lobsters-boil for off-topic conversations (especially American politics) that "boiled over" from the main channel.
 It was useful in the wake of some big events, but the mods didn't want to run it indefinitely.
 Community members independently run ##crustaceans and ##hommers subject to their own policies, if you're looking for more off-topic discussion.